SOCIOLOGY AND PUBLIC HEALTH

 We can learn things from these programs and apply them to you.
 Overall the ingredients of:

-Longitudinal approaches seem to be massively helpful in someone remaining in recovery.
+Longitudinal approaches seem to be massively helpful for keeping professionals in recovery.
 Through that time, the ultimate hope is that the person feels better, shows a more balanced life, and wishes to continue their recovery into the future.
 We hear many families and people ask “What happens to the physicians after those 5 years?”
 Overall, we don’t have a good answer to that question.
 One would suspect that relapse rates somewhat go up once the monitoring expires, but the premise that the person is in better health seems indicative that recovery will extend.
 That seems to be the best we can hope for as a health system working to support these professionals.